KeisGSmit/5IngredientFoods/README.md

         - there are input fields to enter data
         - if more ingredients/instructions need to be added there will be a button that "reveals"/"adds" more input fields
         - on submission the form's data will get pushed to the database where the recipe will be on display in the "Find" section
-    - The contact page to contact the page owner
+    - The appliance page to promote appliances for the page owner
-        - This will be a simple form that will send emails to me
+        - This will be a simple gallery that will send a user to the site selling that appliances
-        - I will use an API for this
-        - Data input includes: Name, Surname, Email and a message which will be the body of the email

 - There will have to be instructions presented to the users on each input field to reduce the risk of error
 - The Site will try to Leverage from Prior experience by assuming the user has an expectation of convention
     - Like having the Nav Bar at the top of the page

-- The Theme of the page will be consistant and will use the following pallete:
+- The Theme of the page will be consistent and will use the following pallet:
 ![Colour pallet for the site](Readme_sourceFiles/pallet.png)

-- By using a Library like bootstrap or materialize (will see which will be more beneficial once in the building phase) the voice of the site will remain consistant and stable
+- By using a Library like bootstrap or materialize (will see which will be more beneficial once in the building phase) the voice of the site will remain consistent and stable

 - Due to the simplicity of the structure of the site, the app/site should be very learnable